ccooper1982/fcache/README.md

 <br/>

 > [!IMPORTANT]
-> This is a new project, starting in late December 2024, but development is still active.
+> This is a new project, starting in late December 2024.
+It is in active development so
-> Changes may include breaking changes.
+> breaking changes to the Python API are quite likely.

 <br/>

-# Python Client
+# Python API
-The client API hides the FlatBuffers details:
+The API hides the FlatBuffers details:

 ```py
 import fc